 Future career

-If you want to move away from analytics and into a management role, you become an analytics manager.
-In this role, you’re responsible for assigning work to your team.
-You may work to find more effective methods of analysis if needed in the organisation.
-You make sure your team is working successfully and collaboratively.
+If you want to move into a management role, you could become an analytics manager.
+In a management position, you’re responsible for assigning work to your team and making sure everyone’s doing their job.
+You also may work to improve efficiencies, such as finding more effective analysis methods.

 Analyst salaries